Recreation

 Logistics:

-All climbing equipment required for the class and transportation from UW to the local outdoor site is included in the cost of the class.
-Students must provide their own food for the outdoor portion of this class.
-Any non-climbing equipment needed for the outdoor portion can be rented from the UWild Adventures Gear Garage.
-In the event of inclement weather, the scheduled outside portion of this class may be canceled, and students will receive a partial refund.
+All climbing equipment and transportation from UW to the outdoor location (TBD based on conditions) required for the class is included in the cost of the class.
+Students must provide their own food for the outdoor portion of this class, including lunch and snacks.
+In the event the scheduled outside portion of this class is cancelled due to inclement weather, significant avalanche risk, or other conditions outside our control, students will receive a partial refund.

 Prerequisites: